 Monday, Wednesday, Thursday: 8am to 8pm

 Saturday: 9am to 1pm

-MONITORING WORKERS: If workers are being monitored at work by employers it must be legal and fair.
-Check your rights on monitoring that takes data, images, or requires drug testing.
+If staff are being monitored at work by employers it must be legal and fair.
+Check your rights on the types of monitoring that takes data, images, or requires drug testing.

-PREVENTING DISCRIMINATION: All employers must prevent unlawful discrimination in the workplace.
-Find out how preventing discrimination applies to recruitment and in employment.
+Employers need to take appropriate steps to prevent unlawful discrimination in the workplace.
+Find out how preventing discrimination applies to recruitment and during employment.